wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 You can use this plugin only when you have installed the WP e-Commerce plugin.

 == Changelog ==

+= 1.2.1 - 2015/04/24 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WP e-Commerce Version 3.9.3
+* Tweak - Changed <code>WP_CONTENT_DIR</code> to <code>WP_PLUGIN_DIR</code>.
+When admin sets a custom WordPress file structure then it can get the correct path of plugin
+* Tweak - Update style of plugin framework.
+Removed the <code>[data-icon]</code> selector to prevent conflict with other plugins that have font awesome icons
+* Fix - Sass compile path not saving on windows xampp.

 = 1.2.0 - 2014/09/18 =
 * Feature - Converted all front end CSS #dynamic {stylesheets} to Sass #dynamic {stylesheets} for faster loading.